winaviation/Pip3rm0n/README.md

 <br>

 # Supported Enviroments
-Pip3rm0n is supported on both Windows and Linux (Debian/Ubuntu recommended), MacOS support probably wont be coming because I do not own a mac [insert sad face]
+Pip3rm0n is supported on every OSes that has a web browser, not recommended using Internet Explorer tho, the website will surely break.

 # Usage
-Run `Pip3rm0n.bat` or `Pip3rm0n.sh` (.bat for Windows, .sh for Linux), press 1 on your keyboard to jailbreak, it will detect the nearest iOS device that's connected to the same WiFi as your PC then jailbreak it.
+Click on `Initialize` right from the homepage, it will detect the nearest iOS device that's connected to the same WiFi as your PC then jailbreak it.

 # How it works
 Pip3rm0n uses **a WiFi based kernel exploit** made by my friend, the exploit currently has no name but I like to call it Wipl0it.
-Files will be downloaded upon selecting number 1 when running `Pip3rm0n.bat` or `Pip3rm0n.sh`, how convenient.
+Files will be downloaded server-side when you click on `Initialize`.

 I have nothing left to say how it works, it's complicated, it's a huge project.